allenai/olmo-api/README.md

     kubectl port-forward -n inferd service/system 10000
     ```

+3. Then generate a local `config.json` file:

+    ```
+    ./bin/bootstrap
+    ```

-3. Next open another terminal and launch the application like so:
+4. Next open another terminal and launch the application like so:

     ```
     docker compose up --build